quickseries/spa-test/README.md

 You must create a weather logging app that allows users to enter temperatures in order to calculate its median, average, highest and lowest points.

-You should NOT spend more than 1 day on this test.
+You should NOT spend more than 1-2 days on this test.
 We do not expect you to complete every single user stories in that amount of time.

 We will evaluate you based on:
 - How clean your code is;
 - The structure of your application;
 - Your choice of UI architecture;

+# You must use
+- MongoDB or Postgres database to store the weather data
+- NodeJS to create your APIs
+- AngularJS or Angular 2+ to create the UI

 Don't forget to provide installation instructions with your project so we can run it for validation.